KyberNetwork/developer-portal/docs/integrations-smartcontractguide.md

 ### Recommendation

 We strongly recommend for the building of hints to be performed off-chain to save gas costs, and we have not discovered a use case for it to be done on-chain yet.
-You can do so via [web3]() or the [`/hint` RESTful API]().
+You can do so using [ethers]() or the [`/hint` RESTful API](integrations-restfulapiguide.md#building-hints).
 Nevertheless, this guide explains how you may do the building of hints on-chain.

 ### File Import